armanmaurya/Notes/Neural Network/Binary Cross Entropy Loss.md

 ## Advantages
 1. **Probabilistic Interpretation**: Binary Cross-Entropy loss provides a probabilistic interpretation.
 It allows the model to output the probabilities of each class, which could be useful in understanding the model’s confidence in its decisions.
 2. **Stability**: When used with a sigmoid activation function, Binary Cross-Entropy can be quite stable, as it’s less likely to reach extreme values.
-3. **Performance**: It often results in better performance in classification tasks compared to other loss functions like [Mean Squared Error](CNN/Mean%20Squared%20Error.md).

 ## Disadvantages
 1. **Binary Classification Only**: Binary Cross-Entropy is only suitable for binary classification problems.
 For multi-class classification problems, one would need to use Categorical Cross-Entropy.